 - Inability to create custom rules for promotions

 - Unfriendly content management system for both merchandisers and marketers disabling customer reach out

-Over the next couple weeks, our e-commerce agency will be giving insight on the blog into specific requirements you should consider as you review e-commerce platforms.
-This is by no means a fully extensive list, but should give you a head start when it comes to the review and analysis of choosing the right e-commerce platform to fit your current and future needs.
+Over the next couple of weeks, our eCommerce agency will give insight on the blog with requirements you should consider as you review eCommerce platforms.
+This is by no means a fully extensive list but should give you a head start when it comes to the review and analysis of choosing the right eCommerce platform.

-- Unified Admin: Having a unified admin will keep things simple for the business users who are managing the site(s) on a day-to-day basis.
-By having an e-commerce platform that unifies Admin tools in a single interface will simplify management and consolidate activities in a single location.
+- Unified Admin: Having a unified admin will keep things simple for business users who are managing the site(s) on a day-to-day basis.
+Having an eCommerce platform that unifies Admin tools in a single interface will simplify management and consolidate activities in a single location.